AlmonzoRhoden/fitness-tracker/README.md

      `npm install`
     `node server.js`

-Afterwards, 'App listening on PORT: 3000' should displays in your terminal, open your web browser and search:
+Afterwards, 'App listening on PORT: 3000' should displays in your terminal, open your web browser and search to use locally:

     `http://localhost:3000/`